gulshanthakur17/ORM/README.md

     As soon as we are done with the changes run the following command.

          npx sequelize db:create

          this will actually create a new database in mysql

+##  Creating Tables

+    So in order to create tables we can use the following command
+    ```
+        npx sequelize model:generate --name student --attribute name:string, age:integer
+    ```

+    here the name is mentioning the name of the table and the -attribute are mentioning the column and the types of the command of the tables.

+    The moment we execute this command we get a model file, and a migration file. migration file contains the actual code that sequelize executes for creating the table, if we want to make some changes in the schema, we can change the migration file. once we are sure about the change

+    we can execute
+        ```
+            npx sequelize db:migrate
+        ```

 ##
 ##
 ##